polkadot-js/api/docs/start/types.extend.md

 ## Impact on extrinsics

 When configuring your chain, be cognizant of the types you are using, and always ensure that any changes are replicated back to the API.
-In an earlier example we configures `Balance` as `u64` - the same changes needs to be applied on the API when there are mismatches to Substrate master, otherwise failures will occur.
-The same would happen when your own types have mismatched fields types or miss fields on structs or enums.
+In an earlier example we configured `Balance` as `u64`, in this case the same changes needs to be applied on the API, as made on the node, especially when there are mismatches compared to Substrate master.
+Not doing so means failures will occur.
+The same would happen when your own types have mismatched fields or types are lacking fields on structs or enums.

-Mismatches also applies to any other chain-specific configured types, for instance you can customize `Lookup` and `Address` on your chain.
+Mismatches also applies to any other chain-specific configured types and can have impacts on transactions.
+Gor instance you can customize `Lookup` and `Address` on your chain, changing the default lookup behavior.
 A real example of this is the Substrate master node vs the Substrate master node-template -

 ```rust
 /// The lookup mechanism to get account ID from whatever is passed in dispatchers.